dotnet/winforms/.github/ISSUE_TEMPLATE/bug_report.md

 **Problem description:**

 <!--
-    Describe the current behaviour, what is wrong or not working as expected.
+    Describe the current behavior, what is wrong or not working as expected.
     Provide as much information as possible, including callstack for crashes/exceptions, screenshots or animations.
   -->